yousufk1729/slurpGPT/README.md

 This implementation is based primarily on Andrej Karpathy’s deep learning and tokenizer tutorials and the seminal paper *Attention Is All You Need*.
 I think these resources do a better job of explaining theory.

 ## Training/Results
-I used [this](https://www.kaggle.com/datasets/kewagbln/shakespeareonline?resource=download) Shakespeare dataset, which contains Shakespeare’s First Folio (36 plays) + *Pericles, Prince of Tyre*, *The Sonnets*, and *A Lover's Complaint*.
-However, I didn’t examine it hard enough and I found that it copied the same paragraph of license 218 times along with lots of excess whitespace.
-After 1 hour and 45 minutes of training on my GTX 1650, the model achieves O.K results, acting as a *Lorem ipsum* generator with Shakespearean flavour.
+An earlier version of my model used character-level tokenization and [this](https://github.com/karpathy/ng-video-lecture/blob/master/input.txt) Shakespeare dataset compiled by Karpathy.
+It trained for around 2 hours on my laptop's GTX 1650.
+The model acts as a *Lorem ipsum* generator with Shakespearean flavour.
 For example:

 > **KING RICHARD II:**
 > Ratcliff more fable than all proud;